DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Setup/CASH-AND-BANK-MANAGEMENT/Modern-bank-reconciliation.md

 When Financial utilities parameter **Enable modern bank reconciliation extensions** is set to _Yes_, the Finance Utilities button **Copy matching rule** is hidden (will be deprecated in future).
 The additional Finance Utilities fields for the new Modern bank reconciliation actions have been added the std's **Duplicate** button.

+# Migration

+### Reconciliation matching rules

+See the following [page](Modern-bank-reconciliation-er-migration.md) for migrating 'Mark new transaction' Reconciliation matching rules to the new actions.

 # Processing